djh1997/proj324/docs/index.md

 It was decided that telegram would be used to add remote control, so that you could adjust the colour of the tint [remote control](https://t.me/smartsheadsfypbot).

-After telegram was integrated the security on an open chat bot was a big concern but after some looking through the documentation admin only access was found.[^11] This was then implemented using a list of admin id's and a toggle for less important settings.
+After telegram was integrated, the security on an open chat bot was a big concern but after some looking through the documentation, admin only access was found.[^11] This was then implemented using a list of admin id's and a toggle for less important settings.

 ### Commands